-The nation’s three largest retail banks established a reputation for offering the most advanced digital banking tools well over a decade ago.
+The nation’s three largest retail banking providers established a reputation for offering the most advanced digital banking tools well over a decade ago.
 This reputation persists today, even though almost all banking providers deliver comparable capabilities.
-Nevertheless, the three largest banks capture nearly half of all new checking accounts annually, and have much younger and faster-growing customer bases than the rest of the industry.
+Nevertheless, the three largest banks capture nearly half of all new checking accounts annually, and have much younger and faster-growing consumer bases than the rest of the industry.

 Join Jim Marous from The Financial Brand, along with Bottomline‘s Norm DeLuca and Doug Stotz, for a deep dive into how leading community institutions drive growth and transformation even as digital demands continue to evolve.

 - How to unify the digital experience and place the consumer at the center of everything

 - Why the consumer online platform isn’t “good enough” for small business, and how to meet new digital expectations with solutions and services built specifically them

 - The competitive advantages that smaller banks and credit unions have against their larger competitors, even during the pandemic

 Watch now by filling out the form on the right.